The Colors of Ices: Measuring ice column density through photometry: Acknowledgments

 \section{Acknowledgments}

+We thank the referee for a detailed series of repports that helped improve the clarity of this work.
 This work is based in part on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations are associated with program \#2221, \#1182, \#1186, \#3222, and \#5804.
-Support for programs \#2221, \#5365, and \#6151 was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127.
+The data are located at DOI 10.17909/w3sv-fj59 Support for programs \#2221 and \#5365 was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127.
 AG acknowledges support from the NSF under grants AAG 2206511 and CAREER 2142300.
 CB gratefully acknowledges funding from National Science Foundation under Award Nos.
 2108938, 2206510, and CAREER 2145689, as well as from the National Aeronautics and Space Administration through the Astrophysics Data Analysis Program under Award ``3-D MC: Mapping Circumnuclear Molecular Clouds from X-ray to Radio,” Grant No. 80NSSC22K1125.
 This research has made use of the SVO Filter Profile Service ``Carlos Rodrigo", funded by MCIN/AEI/10.13039/501100011033/ through grant PID2023-146210NB-I00.
 Optical constants data were retrieved from the Optical Constants database.
 Optical constants were also retrieved from the Leiden Ice Database LIDA.

-The authors acknowledge University of Florida Research Computing for providing computational resources and support that have contributed to the research results reported in this publication.
+The authors acknowledge University of Florida Research Computing for providing computational resources on the HiPerGator supercomputer and support that have contributed to the research results reported in this publication.
 URL: \url{http://www.rc.ufl.edu}.

 \software{\texttt{astropy} \citep{2013A&A...558A..33A}, \texttt{scipy} \citep{2020SciPy-NMeth}, \texttt{numpy} \citep{2020NumPy-Array}, the SVO Filter Profile Service \citep{2012ivoa.rept.1015R,2020sea..confE.182R}, \texttt{icemodels}, and \texttt{stpsf/webbpsf} for JWST PSF modeling \citep{2023PASP..135d8001R}.} \facility{JWST (NIRCAM, NIRSPEC)}